rfrohl/shim-review/README.md

 This project build just against Factory, which is rather unstable.
-So it was branched to https://build.opensuse.org/package/show/home:jsegitz:branches:devel:openSUSE:Factory/shim to enable the build against 15.6, which is the main target
+So it was branched to https://build.opensuse.org/package/show/home:jsegitz:branches:devel:openSUSE:Factory/shim to enable the build against 15.6, which is the main target FIXME might need to be changes if you build somewhere else

 *******************************************************************************
 ### What patches are being applied and why: